MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-monitor-progress-performance.md

 With the work in process (WIP) feature you can estimate the financial value of ongoing projects in the general ledger.

 As a project progresses, materials and resources are consumed and expenses incurred that must be posted to the project.
 In many cases, you might post expenses for a project before invoicing.
-But if only expenses have been posted, your financial statement is inaccurate.
+But if only post expenses, your financial statement is inaccurate.
 To track the actual value of the project, calculate WIP and post it to the general ledger.
 Following WIP methods are available out of the box:

 * Cost value
 * Sales value